osherjacobs/LabWork_Findings/vector5-lsass-goexec-pta.md

 Detection boundary: Defender catches known implementations.
 It does not detect the underlying primitive.

-The only interaction Defender had with getit2.exe was a manual sample submission prompt during SMB transfer — not a detection, not a block.
+The only interaction Defender had with getit2.exe was a manual sample submission prompt during SMB transfer of the binary (not the dump) — not a detection, not a block.
+This SMB transfer variant was run as an alternative to see how far I could push the evasion/obfuscation envelope here.

 Note: In the documented attack chain, getit2.exe was already present on WIN-ATTACK as part of the assumed breach — no SMB transfer occurred.
 The submission prompt was observed separately when transferring the binary cold via SMB.
 Defender does not block execution, and delivery via a prior execution stage would avoid this prompt entirely.